-Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2021/22 and 2022/2023 was below our expectations and the gap between this cohort and their peers has widened (where previously the gap was narrowing or had been eradicated).
-Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19, although we also identified that some of the approaches we used to boost outcomes for disadvantaged pupils had less impact than anticipated.
+Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2021/22, 2022/2023 and 2023/2024 was below our expectations and the gap between this cohort and their peers had widened (where previously the gap was narrowing or had been eradicated).
+Our most recent data suggests the gap, although wide, is starting to close.

 Absence among disadvantaged pupils was 5% higher than their peers in 2021/22 and persistent absence 32% higher.
 In 2022-2023 absence was Disadvantaged pupils' absence was 3.1% higher and persistent absence 22.78% higher than the rest of the cohort.
-Our anecdotal evidence suggests that this is primarily a parental issue related to anxieties around Covid, adult mental health issues and in some cases, a parental choice.
-We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils will continue to be a focus of our 2023-2024 plan.
+In 2023/2024 absence was Disadvantaged pupils' absence was 3.1% higher and persistent absence 22.78% higher than the rest of the cohort Our anecdotal evidence suggests that this is primarily a parental issue related to anxieties around Covid where the social contract between schools and parent has been weakened; adult mental health issues and in some cases, a parental choice are also factors.
+We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils will continue to be a focus of our 2024-2027 plan.

 Our observations and assessments demonstrated that pupil behaviour remained excellent but challenges in relation to wellbeing and mental health remain significantly higher than before the pandemic.
 The impact on disadvantaged pupils has been particularly acute.
 The % of disadvantaged pupils requiring emotional support/nurture or individual support for behaviour and wellbeing is far higher than their peers.
+A major contributing factor to any behaviour related incidents are rooted in Special Educational Needs.
+Significant resources and